robotframework/robotframework/doc/releasenotes/rf-7.0.1rc2.rst

 Robot Framework 7.0.1 release candidate 2 was released on Friday June 7, 2024.
 It is especially targeted for users who have reported issues so that they can verify that fixes work properly.
-The final Robot Framework 7.0 version is planned to be released on Monday June 10, 2024, but making sure all fixes work properly may take a few more extra days.
+The final Robot Framework 7.0 version is planned to be released on Monday June 10, 2024.

 .. _Robot Framework: http://robotframework.org
 .. _Robot Framework Foundation: http://robotframework.org/foundation